 Turning any of the buttonhole styles into a corded version is easy.
 You simply run your decorative cord (or thick thread or floss) through the guides on your buttonhole foot and secure the ends with a knot.
 Then simply sew your buttonhole as normal.
 The machine will automatically encase the cording in the stitches.

 When finished, pull on one of the thread tails until the loop of cording disappears.
 Then use a thick needle to pull your other thread tails from the front to the back.
 Knot the tails at the back to secure.

 How to sew an automatic buttonhole

-One of the reasons we love the Horizon Memory Craft 15000 from Janome is how easily it does buttonholes (13 styles are included).
+One of the reasons we love the Janome 15000 is how easily it does buttonholes (13 styles are included).
 It’s as automatic as they come and the results are always beautiful.